itsNas/itsNas/README.md

-╔══════════════════════════════╗
-║                              ║
-║     Hi, I'm Nas! 👋          ║
-║                              ║
-╚══════════════════════════════╝

-👩‍💻 I am a full-stack developer with a passion for creating innovative web solutions.
-I love building and designing web applications, crafting intuitive user experiences, and exploring new technologies.
-When I'm not coding, you can find me immersed in the world of music, enjoying outdoor adventures, or honing my photography skills. 🎵🏞️📸

-💻 My Tech Stack:
-JavaScript • HTML • CSS • React • Node.js • Express.js • MongoDB • SQL • RESTful APIs • Git • GitHub • VS Code • Adobe Photoshop
+👋 Hi there!
+I'm Nasrullah, a self-taught frontend developer passionate about creating visually appealing and user-friendly web applications.

+🚀 With a background in mechanical engineering, I bring a unique perspective to my coding projects, combining technical expertise with a keen eye for detail and problem-solving skills.

+💻 My areas of focus include JavaScript and ReactJS, and I enjoy exploring the latest web development trends and technologies.
+I strive to write clean and efficient code, always aiming for optimal performance and maintainability.

+🌱 I am continuously learning and expanding my skill set, seeking opportunities to work on exciting projects and collaborate with fellow developers.

+📫 You can reach me via email at nbensaloji@gmail.com or connect with me on LinkedIn [here](https://www.linkedin.com/in/nas-bensaloji-947945271/).

+⚡ When I'm not coding, you can find me enjoying a cup of coffee, reading, or exploring the great outdoors.

+🔗 Check out my portfolio and explore my projects at [https://nasrullahdev.vercel.app/](https://nasrullahdev.vercel.app/).

-Let's connect and collaborate on exciting projects! 😄
+🌟 Let's connect and collaborate on some awesome projects!

 <!--